Semi-classical understanding of flux quantization in superconductors: Discussions

 This work also shows why the observed magnetic flux quantum should be $\frac{h}{e}$ (and not $\frac{h}{2e}$) in say, the integer quantum Hall effect.
 In this case, the magnetic field is not zero.
-So, one can have a semi-classical wavefunction $\psi_M$ (leading to one of the factors), but not $\psi_A$ due to a non-zero magnetic field.
+So, one can have a semi-classical wavefunction $\psi_B$ (leading to one of the factors), but not $\psi_A$ due to a non-zero magnetic field.
+In fact, it is possible to deduce the transverse resistivity of the integer quantum Hall effect using this simple model.
+We saw earlier that $\psi_B$ is given by $\psi_B=Exp\left[-i\frac{\oint \mu\mathcal{B}dt}{\hbar}\right]$.
+This phase can also be expressed as:

+We can define express $xdy-ydx$ in terms of the effective radius $r_0$ of the circulating electrons and $d\phi$.